-Installation is a breeze with nor tools required.
 Unlike other mount styles that take up the majority of the space in your truck’s bed, this system keeps your bike off to the side, freeing up space for other gear.

 Like the ease of the side mount bike racks but wish there was one that could hold more bikes?

 Top Line, a company that specializes in bike racks and other accessories for trucks and RVs, has the bike rack for you.
 Its innovative Uni-Grip rack system is designed to hold two bikes.

 The rack clamps easily to the side of your truck’s bed then connects to the top tube of your bike using an aluminum bar with a rubber-coated clamp.
 An additional bar can be added to connect your first bike to a second bike.

 More bars can be daisy-chained in, allowing you to securely carry up to four bikes in the truck bed.
 The rack system keeps your bikes upright, stable and prevents them from rubbing against each other.